For some Giving isn't always Traditional. Hunter and Denny's First Adventure ~ W/C = 1914

 |The clatter of a passing snowplow woke Hunter from her winter nap.
 Childish joy filled her as she threw open the sash.
 Her view revealed a city blanketed in a clean patina of new fallen snow.
 She frowned a bit, while she always loved the luster the snow lent to the city, today would be different.
 Her Holiday traditions were quirky, to say the least.
 Today's were very special for her.
 It was her Giving Day.
 Two weeks before, each bright Christmas Day, she chose to Give back, her own unique way.

 Detective Denny Martin knew there was a thief at work on his personal beat.
 Not any thief, a skilled and daring pickpocket.
-A blazon criminal targeting the senior citizens in his own neighborhood.
+A brazen criminal targeting the senior citizens in his own neighborhood.
 He had chosen his stake out position well.
 Carrying his sack of surveillance toys to the roof, he set them up quickly on top of the wall.
 He had a great view of the shopping district, his aerie hidden from view by swirling dry leaves and blowing snow.
-He was certain, this was the day, he'd make her pay.
+He was certain this was the day he'd make her pay.

 Hunter dressed with care, not out of concern for her appearance.
 Her lithe body would have looked good in an old potato sack.
-She dressed for the freedom of movement needed, and her desire to blend into the crowd.
+She dressed for freedom of movement, and to blend in.
 She added a black sweatshirt for a bit of warmth.
 On top, a white ski jacket.
 A recent find she could doff and toss in a hurry, in the event she needed to evade pursuit.
-As always, some danger, which added more fun, as always, she'd be ready to run.
+As always, some danger, which added more fun.
+As always, she'd be ready to run.

 Denny studied the picture on his phone one more time.
 Shaking his head at the caption it carried.
-"Wanted by Interpol, if sighted observe and report, DO NOT APPREHEND."
+"Wanted by Interpol, If sighted observe and report.
+DO NOT APPREHEND."
 The warning frosted him.
 A known thief, operating on his turf, and he was only supposed to tell someone?
-In ten years as a detective Denny had never turned a blind eye to a crime, and he didn't plan on starting now.
-The chill in the air paid little heed, to the warmth of the sun, a chill gripped his soul, as he cycled his gun.
+In ten years as a detective, Denny had never turned a blind eye to a crime, and he didn't plan on starting now.
+The chill in the air paid little heed to the warmth of the sun.
+A chill gripped his soul as he cleared his gun.

-Spotting her as soon as she entered the shopping district, Denny started the video camera, and a still motion camera that tracked the video's movements.
+Spotting her as soon as she entered the shopping district, Denny started the video camera.
+He began snapping still photos with the camera hanging from his neck.
 Together the cameras provided continuous and stop motion versions of the blonde thief’s travels through the market.
 He needed to catch her stealing on camera, then he could confront and arrest her for preying on his flock.
 Would his plan work?
-There’s no way to tell, just stick with the plan, and hope things go well.
+There’s no way to tell.
+Stick with the plan, and hope things go well.

 Denny cursed at the cameras, which showed nothing to help.
 Neither had captured an image of anything in her hand after the pass.
 He whistled through his teeth at her dexterity.
 She was without a doubt the best Denny had ever seen, fast and skilled, the mark didn’t even know she had passed him.
 She returned to her vantage point, looking for her next victim.
 In another life he would have been very attracted to her.
 Her grace, classical, almost as if she had trained as a gymnast or dancer.
 He settled to wait, he had to go-slow, at least when he caught her, he would finally know.

 Hunter spotted most of her other marks in quick succession.
 All were the neediest, yet most giving of the people who inhabited this area.
-Two of them had already benefited when she had purchased the buildings they lived in.
-Cutting their rent and paying their utilities.
-They all had various bills, that troubled them, it made her happy to help.
-Christmas was a special time, filled with cheer and giving, a perfect time to help the living.
+Two of them had already benefited when she had purchased the buildings they lived in, cutting their rent and paying their utilities.
+They all had various bills that troubled them.
+It made her happy to help.
+Christmas was a special time, filled with good cheer and giving, a perfect time for helping and loving.

 Relieved, Hunter spotted her last mark, she had spoken to this one in the coffee shop.
 He was sad, a great-granddaughter had recently been born.
 He wanted to hold her but there was never enough money left at the end of the month for airfare.

 “I’ve seen pictures, and we’ve Skyped at the library.
-I’d give anything to hold her in my arms and rub her rosy little cheeks,” his sad voice brimming with tears.
+I’d give anything to hold her in my arms and rub her rosy little cheeks.”
+His voice brimming with tears.

-“If I still believed in Santa Claus, it’s all I’d ask for,” he replied sadly.
+The smile he returned trembled at the corners, “If I still believed in Santa Claus, it’s all I’d ask for.”

 “Don’t give up, Santa has his ways.”
-Both let a small tear tickle down their cheeks.
+A small tear tickle down their cheeks.
 She added his name to the list she kept near, he needed her help, with that she was clear.